World Television Day

 The first World Television Forum was staged by the United Nations in the mid ’90s, and it was out of this event that World Television Day was born.
 The forum brought together leading figures from the media industry to analyze the growing impact that TV had on decision-making and public opinion when it comes to issues of peace and security around the planet.

-The History of World Television Day
+History of World Television Day

 In December 1996 the United Nations General Assembly proclaimed the 21st of November World Television Day, the same year the first World Television Forum was held.
-Acording to the Uited Nations, this decision was taken in order to give recognition of the increasing impact television has had on decision-making by bringing various conflicts and threats to peace and security to the world’s attention, as well as its coverage of other major issues, including economic and social.
+According to the United Nations, this decision was taken in order to give recognition to the increasing impact television has had on decision-making by bringing various conflicts and threats to peace and security to the world’s attention, as well as its coverage of other major issues, including economic and social.

-How to Celebrate World Television Day
+How to celebrate World Television Day

 For the first time ever, American voters actually saw the candidates present their ideas, which worked greatly in favor of the young and handsome Kennedy, who went on to win the election.
 And few moments, if any, in television history could ever surpass Neil Armstrong, Michael Collins and Ed “Buzz” Aldrin’s moon landing in 1969, which many people consider to be a pivotal moment in their lives until this very day–after that, nothing was going to be impossible again.

-World Television Day was established as a way of bringing focus back to these issues on an annual basis.
-In years gone by major TV stations have come together on the day to broadcast tributes to the importance of television in people’s lives.
+World Television Day was established as a way of bringing the focus back to these issues on an annual basis.
+In years gone by, major TV stations have come together on the day to broadcast tributes to the importance of television in people’s lives.
 The obvious way for anyone to celebrate is to turn on their TV and watch.